isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

 #### 11. What documentation do I need to present to the airline staff or ferry operator at check-in, before I will be allowed to board a flight or ferry from Singapore to Indonesia?

-Minimally, a traveller should have on hand his/her negative COVID-19 PCR test result, a valid e-visa and a valid return or outgoing air/ferry ticket.
+Minimally, a traveller should have on hand his/her negative COVID-19 PCR test result, a certificate showing that he/she is free of respiratory symptoms and fit to travel, a valid e-visa and a valid return or outgoing air/ferry ticket.
 Otherwise, the traveller may be refused boarding.
 The traveller is also advised to verify the latest requirements with his/her Indonesian sponsor.

 ### **Arrival in Indonesia**

 #### 12. What documentation do I need to present upon arrival in Indonesia?

-Minimally, a traveller should present his/her negative COVID-19 PCR test result, a valid e-visa and a valid return or outgoing air/ferry ticket.
+Minimally, a traveller should present his/her negative COVID-19 PCR test result, a certificate showing that he/she is free of respiratory symptoms and fit to travel, a valid e-visa and a valid return or outgoing air/ferry ticket.
 Otherwise, the traveller may be denied entry into Indonesia.
 The traveller is also advised to verify the latest requirements with his/her Indonesian sponsor.

 ### **Health Measures in Indonesia**

 #### 13. Do I need to be quarantined upon arrival in Indonesia?

 After undergoing a PCR test upon arrival at the airport or ferry terminal in Indonesia, the traveller must remain in isolation until the test results are released.
 The traveller will bear the costs of the post-arrival COVID-19 PCR test in Indonesia.
 The estimated cost of testing is between 1 to 2 million IDR.
-Payment can be made either by cash or debit card.
+Payment can be made by cash, credit card or debit card.

 If the traveller tests negative for COVID-19, the traveller may proceed with his/her controlled itinerary, with private transportation arranged by the sponsor.
 If the traveller tests positive for COVID-19, he/she will be accorded medical treatment by the Indonesian Government.
 The traveller will bear the cost of medical treatment in Indonesia.

+Ferry passengers with symptoms, i.e. febrile or visual signs of acute respiratory infection, will be turned back on the next ferry trip upon detection at the ferry terminal in Indonesia.

 #### 14. What other health measures will I be subject to in Indonesia?